 \begin{definition} A feasible flow profile $x ^ * = (x_i ^ {r_i})_{i \in \mathcal{I}} ^ {r_i \in \mathcal{R}} \in \mathcal{X}$ constitutes a NE if for each player $i \in \mathcal{I}$, $c_i(x_i ^ *, x_{- i} ^ *) \leq c_i(x_i, x_{- i} ^ *)$, for all $x_i \in \mathcal{X}_i$. \end{definition}

-In other words, a flow profile $x ^ *$ is a NE if no player can reduce their total cost by unilaterally changing how they distribute their total traffic flow over the available routes in the network.
-In a NE, each player's specific $x_i$ has the lowest possible cost among all possible distributions over the routes, given the choices made by other players.
+In other words, a flow profile $x ^ *$ is an NE if no player can reduce their total cost by unilaterally changing how they distribute their total traffic flow over the available routes in the network.
+In an NE, each player's specific $x_i$ has the lowest possible cost among all possible distributions over the routes, given the choices made by other players.